Projects

 Do you know what happens to the water that goes down the toilet and drain?

-We recently expanded FlushAware.com to our first Hawaiian neighbor island with Oahu in 2024.
+We recently expanded FlushAware.com to all major Hawaiian neighbor islands in 2026.

 “The sign of a healthy economy should be a drinkable river.”